 - Skip daytime naps; the long, dark, evening hours provide a perfect atmosphere for you to relax and unwind.

 - Your body may also tolerate a little more nighttime sleep and/or increased sexual activity through the winter months.

 - Plan on retiring around 10 p.m. or 11 p.m. and, before bed, apply some Sleep Easy Oil to your scalp and to the soles of your feet to facilitate restful sleep.

 Exercise is one of the best ways to support optimal physical and mental health through the winter months.

 If vata is predominant in the atmosphere—with dry, cold weather—you will want to favor a slow, gentle, and strengthening exercise routine.
 On the other hand, if kapha is the more influential force at any given time—with heavy, cloudy weather, and rain or snow—you will want to push yourself physically, increasing both the duration and intensity of your workout.

 It’s important to listen to your body this winter.
-If you’re feeling overextended and stretched thin, favor vata-pacifying types of exercises like walking, tai chi, or gentle yoga.
-If you’re feeling sluggish and heavy, give kapha a bit of a push with a more vigorous workout—perhaps a bike ride, a jog, or a challenging hike, snowshoe, or ski.
+If you’re feeling overextended and stretched thin, favor vata-balancing types of exercises like walking, tai chi, or gentle yoga.
+If you’re feeling sluggish and heavy, give kapha a bit of a push with a more energizing workout—perhaps a bike ride, a jog, a challenging hike, or more vigorous yoga.